-In our webinar last month, ‘Cemetery Marketing 101’ we touched on the progressive trend of exploring alternative uses for your cemetery grounds and growing engagement within the community.
 In the early nineteenth century, before the rise of widespread provision and use of the ‘public park’ as we know it today, cemetery grounds were popular and frequented public amenity spaces for social gatherings, leisure activities and relaxation.

-The Rural Cemetery Movement (RCM): In mid nineteenth century America, multi use ‘open’ cemeteries began appearing more and more across the country as a spacious, natural place to escape and relax for those living in the cities.
+The Rural Cemetery Movement (RCM): In mid-nineteenth century America, multi-use ‘open’ cemeteries began appearing more and more across the country as a spacious, natural place to escape and relax for those living in the cities.

 How did it start?
-The movement begun in 1831 when the Massachusetts Horticultural Society purchased 72 acres of mature woodland to create an experimental garden and ‘rural cemetery’, which then became Mount Auburn Cemetery, Boston, MA.
+The movement began in 1831 when the Massachusetts Horticultural Society purchased 72 acres of mature woodland to create an experimental garden and ‘rural cemetery’, which then became Mount Auburn Cemetery, Boston, MA.
 To date there are over 100,000 people interred at Mount Auburn in the cemetery’s beautiful surroundings.
 It gained national and international attention and led to other cities also adopting the same ideas.

 Creating a place…These new spaces were designed and built on acres of beautiful landscaped grounds with winding roads and wide open spaces, often looking out over picturesque vistas, creating stunning natural parks.
 They were designed as a contrast to an increasingly urban setting and based on English landscape gardening, romantic visions and so users could immerse themselves in nature and have a place of sanctuary, reflection and solitude.
 They also drew huge crowds for leisure pursuits such as picnics, gatherings and carriage racing and for those attracted to the beautiful sculptures and horticultural art .